 Make way for the train at Hanoi Train Street

 Quickly walk east a few blocks to the narrow streets of the Old Quarter.
 One of the first streets you’ll reach is Hanoi Train Street.
-It looks the same as the other streets in the crowded Old Quarter, other than the railroad tracks running down the center.

 Each side of the street contains rows of residential buildings.
 Locals water plants, dry clothes, or watch their children play on the narrow strips of concrete bordering the tracks.
 You’ll even see a few vendors and food stalls here and there.